afs/BSBM-Local/README.md

-==== BSBM-Jena
+# BSBM-Jena

-Berlin SPARQL Benchmark with additions for testing local stores.
-BSBM runs all the queries over the SPARQL Protocol whereas this version calls the stores directly, so removing protocol overhead.
+This is the Berlin SPARQL Benchmark with additions for testing local Jena stores.
+BSBM runs all the queries over the SPARQL Protocol whereas can also the stores directly, so removing protocol overhead.
 For the smaller datasets and simpler queries, the overheads can be a significant part of the cost so evaluation of stores can be skewed.